astral-sh/ruff/docs/configuration.md

           See the files Ruff will be run against with the current settings --show-settings
-          See the settings Ruff will use to lint a given Python file -h, --help
+          See the settings Ruff will use to lint a given Python file --extension <EXTENSION>
+          List of mappings from file extension to language (one of ["python", "ipynb", "pyi"]) -h, --help
           Print help